minh994/brainy/memory-bank/activeContext.md

 - Consider implementing more robust state management if needed
 - Add caching for grammar lesson content to improve offline experience

+## Key Implementation Details

+### Learning Flow
+- Users can view all their "learning" words in a LearnView
+- A floating action button launches a bottom sheet with learning options
+- Users can start either Flashcard or Quiz mode
+- When learning is complete, a celebration screen appears

+### UI Components Structure
+We've broken down the Learning Mode UI into modular components:
+- **FlashcardWidget** - Displays a word and its definition, switchable by tapping
+- **CardSwiperWidget** - Handles card swiping with flutter_card_swiper
+- **LearningControls** - Bottom control buttons for Skip, Flip, and Learned actions
+- **CompletionScreen** - Appears when user completes all cards

+### Interaction Patterns
+- **Swipe left** to skip a word
+- **Swipe right** to mark a word as learned
+- **Tap** on card to flip between word and definition
+- Bottom buttons provide alternative to swipe actions

+### State Management
+- LearnViewModel manages the list of learning words and audio playback
+- Word status updates are persisted through the WordRepository
+- Learning progress is maintained across app sessions

+## Recent Learnings
+1. **Component Separation**: Breaking down complex screens into smaller components improves maintainability.
+2. **State Management**: Using proper state management patterns to track learning progress.
+3. **User Experience**: Providing multiple interaction methods (swipe and buttons) enhances accessibility.
+4. **Error Handling**: Gracefully handling edge cases when all cards are completed.

 ## Next Steps
 1. Improve performance of the Dictionary view with virtualized lists
 2. Add search history and favorites functionality